 Research and Publications

 Edwards, C., Edwards, A., Spence, P.R., Shelton, A.K.
-(In Press).
+(2014).
 Is That a Bot Running the Social Media Feed?
 Testing the Differences in Perceptions of Communication Quality for a Human Agent and a Bot Agent on Twitter.
 Computers in Human Behavior.

 Shelton, A.K.
 (2013).
 Introduction to the special issue.
 Computers in Human Behavior.
 29(5), A1-A2.